furnace repair

 How Can Strange Noises Indicate Furnace Problems?

-HVAC technician inspecting a furnace, highlighting the importance of addressing strange noises for maintenance
+HVAC technician inspecting a furnace, highlighting maintenance for unusual noises and potential mechanical issues.

 Weird furnace noises usually happen when parts get out of whack, lose lubrication, or aren’t structurally sound anymore.
 Banging often means loose blower parts are hitting the casing, while squealing points to worn-out belts or bearings.
 Rattling could be debris in the blower housing or a motor that’s on its way out.